alabeduarte/alabeduarte.github.io/blog/content/blog/this-blog/index.md

 Now, I'm finally ready – I guess.
 The idea is document and share my learnings so that we (you, dear reader, and myself) can come back later and check things out.

-I hope you enjoy the posts and I'd love to get some feedback.
-To do so, feel free to contact me via email: alabeduarte@gmail.com.
+I hope you enjoy the posts!